boldbi/bold-bi-docs/docs/faq/how-to-create-own-publish-dialog-for-designer-embedding.md

     </tbody>
     </table>

-3. To open your own Publish dialog, use the `actionBegin` event while creating the Bold BI object as follows.
+3. To open your own Publish dialog, use the `actionBegin` event when creating the Bold BI object as shown below.

     ![DefineActionBegin](/static/assets/faq/images/actionbegin_define.png)

-4. While clicking the `Publish` button from the designer, the actionBegin event would be triggered with the type value as `PublishAsAction`, where the dialog has been created using EJ2 controls(Dropdown, Textbox, and Button).
+4. When clicking the `Publish` button in the designer, the actionBegin event will be triggered with the type value set as `PublishAsAction`.
+The dialog has been created using EJ2 controls such as Dropdown, Textbox, and Button.

     ![ClickPublishDropdown](/static/assets/faq/images/click_publish_dropdown.png)

- 5. To get the categories information such as category name and category id, the `getDashboardCategories()` method has been called as follows.
-For more information, see [getDashboardCategories()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getdashboardcategories).
+ 5. To retrieve the categories information, including the category name and category ID, the `getDashboardCategories()` method is called as shown below.
+For further details, refer to  [getDashboardCategories()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getdashboardcategories).

     ![CreatePublishPanel](/static/assets/faq/images/call_get_dashboard_category.png)

-6. Once you get the category list, bind to the DropdownList of the `Select Category`, and it will appear as a selection option.
+6. Once you receive the category list, bind it to the Drop Down List of the `Select Category`, and it will be displayed as a selection option.

     ![SelectCategoryDropDown](/static/assets/faq/images/popup_select_category_dropdown.png)

     ![ShowListCategory](/static/assets/faq/images/select_category_dropdown.png)

-7. A new popup has been created for creating a new category, which will appear when clicking the `add` icon in the publish dialog.
+7. A new pop-up has been created for creating a new category, which will appear when clicking the `add` icon in the publish dialog.

      ![CreateNewpopup](/static/assets/faq/images/click_add_button.png)

-8. Get the inputs of the `category Name` and `Description` from creating category dialog and creating a new category using the `createDashboardCategory()` method available in Bold BI.
-For more information, see [createDashboardCategory()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#createdashboardcategory).
+8. Get the inputs for the `category Name` and `Description` from the create category dialog when creating a new category using the `createDashboardCategory()` method available in Bold BI.
+For more information, refer to [createDashboardCategory()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#createdashboardcategory).

     ![ClickSaveCategory](/static/assets/faq/images/save_new_category.png)

     ![SaveNewCategory](/static/assets/faq/images/popup_add_category.png)

-9. For saving or publishing the dashboard with given details, call the `saveDashboard()` method by passing the `dashboardName`, `categoryId`, `categoryName`, and `description` as parameters as follows.
-For more information, see [saveDashboard()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#savedashboard).
+9. To save or publish the dashboard with the provided details, you should call the `saveDashboard()` method and pass the `dashboardName`, `categoryId`, `categoryName`, and `description` as parameters.
+For additional information, refer to the  [saveDashboard()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#savedashboard).

     ![SaveDashboard](/static/assets/faq/images/popup_publish_button.png)

     ![ClickPublish](/static/assets/faq/images/publish_dashboard.png)

-10. Now, your new dashboard will be published into a respective category.
-The same method will be used to `Publish` the existing dashboard and `PublishAs` the new dashboard from the existing one.
+10. Now, your new dashboard will be published in a respective category.
+The same method will be used to `publish` the existing dashboard and to `publishAs` the new dashboard as an extension of the existing one.

     ![OpenPublishDialog](/static/assets/faq/images/publish_dialog_open.png)